fluree/raft/README.md

-# fluree
+# fluree/raft

-A Clojure library designed to ... well, that part is up to you.
+Implementation of the raft protocol in Clojure.

+Pluggable components to handle message receiving and responses, state machine implementation, and other configurations.

 ## Usage

-FIXME

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 Fluree PBC

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.